-Namibia is a perfect starting point for anyone who wants to tour independently in Africa.
-It has everything for a perfect self drive holiday, from good roads to epic wildlife and landscape viewing.
+A Namibia self-drive safari is a great starting point for anyone who wants to tour independently in Africa.
+It has everything for a perfect self-drive holiday, from good roads to incredible wildlife and landscape viewing.
 The destination is best travelled by vehicle, as it allows you to make your way through the regions, seeing every view as it comes.
-You wouldn't get half the experience if you were to do it any other way.
+You wouldn’t get half the experience if you were to do it any other way.

 We carefully plan your itinerary to avoid covering huge distances which are very tiring on a self drive in Namibia and we always make sure that we create very manageable itineraries, allowing plenty of time for rest and relaxation in each place before your exciting journey continues.

 Expect short localised rains at various points of the day and reap the rewards of low season costs and peaceful travelling.

 Similar to January.
 Expect short rains and reap the rewards of low season costs and peaceful travelling.